-Join J. Scott Giaquinta for an in-depth discussion in this video Oscillators and waveforms, part of Up and Running with ABSYNTH 5.
+Join J. Scott Giaquinta for an in-depth discussion in this video Oscillators and waveforms, part of Learning ABSYNTH 5.

 - Next we're going to dive into the oscillator and waveform sections of ABSYNTH.
 This, like much of ABSYNTH, is pretty deep.
 But don't worry, we're going to cover the basics here so that you have a good understanding of how it all works by the time we're finished.
 So let's start by creating a new patch.
 So first let's click on the Patch tab here at the top.
 This is the heart of ABSYNTH where you can add oscillators, filters, modulation, wave shapers, et cetera.
 You'll see that ABSYNTH has one oscillator module activated with the sign wave loaded.

 Let's play it. (piano notes) So let me explain what the rest of this stuff is here.
 First is the menu at the top where you can pick from Single, Double, and a list of other stuff.
 Right now it's set to Single, which means it's playing a single waveform.
 Below that is the menu where you can choose from different Simple Waveforms.
 You'll see that there are a bunch of them.
 There is Sawtooth, Squares, and so on and so forth.
 You'll eventually want to go through each of them to see how they sound.
 Let's pick a few different ones and see what they sound like.

 (techno music notes) All right, below that is a menu that says Trans.
 That's short for transposition.
 If you click on that, it has three other options: Ratio, Hertz, and Note.
 These are all different modes of transposition that you can choose from.
 Right now we're just going to keep it at Trans for simplicity's sake.
 To the right of this is where you tune your oscillator.
 Now I'm not a huge fan of this myself, but the guys over at NI have decided that you can't click and drag on the value itself to change it in ABSYNTH.